 |Type||Average rental price|

 Food is where things also get a little more expensive in Munich.
 For example, going out for lunch in most German cities should cost you around €7-10 , whereas in Munich you’ll quickly run that up to €13.
-It doesn’t look like a big difference, but if you go out for lunch multiple times a week, that’s going to add up!
+It doesn’t look like a big difference, but if you go out for lunch multiple times a week, that’s going to ramp up your living expenses while in Munich quite quickly!
 At the same time, dinner for two at a regular restaurant is doable for anything from €35-45, whereas in Munich you’ll be looking at closer to €55-60.

 |Going out for Lunch||€13-15|